-Bindu Sagar and Shoshi Ghat
+Relax at Bindu Sagar and Shoshi Ghat

-Divine Bindu Sagar (Ocean Drop Lake) is situated in the heart of the Old Town area, just north of the famous Lingraj Temple.
+Divine Bindu Sagar (Ocean Drop Lake) is situated in the heart of the Old Town, just north of the iconic Lingraj Temple.
 It's believed to have been formed by Lord Shiva, who collected water from holy places all over India, for his wife Goddess Parvati.
 Pilgrims take a dip in the lake to cleanse themselves of sins.
 Take a stroll around it, and sit for a while and soak up the atmosphere at picturesque Shoshi Ghat.

 Bhubaneshwar's most underrated attraction, the inspiring Ekamravan Medicinal Plant Garden is not just a serene place to spend some time by the lake.
 It's hard to believe, given how lush and well manicured it is, that it used to be derelict land where people openly defecated.
 Thanks to the remarkable restoration effort of the Odisha Forest Department, it's now home to more than 200 medicinal plants.
 The garden opens at 8 a.m. and there's a nominal entry charge.
 Ekamra Walks' heritage tour ends at Ekamravan Medicinal Plant Garden.

 The Odisha State Museum is worth visiting too.
 Its four floors have an outstanding collection of rare palm-leaf manuscripts, folk musical instruments, primeval weapons and tools, Buddhist and Jain artifacts, and other archaeological treasures.
-It opens at 10 a.m. (closed Monday and public holidays).
+The museum opens at 10 a.m. daily except Mondays and public holidays.